 20 Questions | Spelling | Dictation

-There is a plethora of research on the potential harm of the Internet.
-However, new research suggests that spending time online could be good for the mental health of older people.
-A study conducted by researchers from New York University found that regular Internet use could reduce the risk of dementia in those over 50.
-Study co-author Dr Virginia Chang explained why there could be a link between being online and better mental health.
-She wrote: "Online engagement may help to develop and maintain cognitive reserve, which can in turn compensate for brain aging and reduce the risk of dementia."
-The study concluded that "regularly using the Internet may be associated with cognitive longevity".
+Being online could help the mental health of older people.
+Researchers found that regular Internet use could cut the risk of dementia in over-50s.
+The study found a link between being online and better mental health.
+It said being online may help to develop and maintain cognitive abilities, which can "compensate for brain aging and reduce the risk of dementia".
+Internet use may increase cognitive longevity.

 This page has all the levels, listening and reading for this lesson.